orezm/avc/docs/source/index.rst

 .. note::

     There are no limitations on rate and bandwidth of your subscription.
-So the actual rate of connection mostly depends on which network you choose to connect to the server with.
+So **the actual rate of connection mostly depends on which network you choose to connect to the server with**.
 If your Wi-Fi performs differently from hour to hour, always using cellphone network will bring you the best experience.

 Simple Steps to Get Started
 -----------------------------

 #.
-Sign up
+Sign up ->  `Click Here <https://account.vpn.orezm.com/my/?action=1>`_
 #.
 Choose your subscription
 #.
 Wait for a confirmation email
 #.
 Set up on your devices for VPN
 #.
 Set up on your devices for Proxy
 #.
-Then, you are good to go
+Then, you are good to go!

 Contents